Kicking Horse Coffee

 You might, but if you’re switching to decaf or you were given a previously-used grinder from your brother-in-law, that grinder is as good as re-caffeinating your coffee.
 Most people don’t properly clean their grinders—coffee is naturally oily, and a real pain to clean.
 That residue is going to have trace caffeine in it, which is going to boost the percentage of caffeine already present in your beans (more on that later), and undo a fair share of your efforts.
 Clean the best coffee grinder thoroughly, sanitize it, and start anew.

-How is Decaf Coffee Produced?
+Q: How is Decaf Coffee Produced?

-No matter what, decaffeinated coffee comes with human intervention.
+A: No matter what, decaffeinated coffee comes with human intervention.
 Coffee beans don’t have a specific decaffeinated hybrid growing out of the ground—we have to intervene to complete the process.
 There are two ways coffee is decaffeinated, with two subsections for each method.

 Whether it’s direct or indirect, introducing a solvent is treating the beans with chemicals.
 While these may be organic means, such as saltwater brines, chemicals are introduced towards the end of the process to complete decaffeination.
 If you’ve read about decaf methods containing carcinogens, rest assured, that method hasn’t been used in a very long time after it was proven.